natalieagus/50002/docs/Labs/old/lab4-jsim.md

 ### ASEL and BSEL Mux

-The low-order 16 bits of the instruction need to be **sign**-extended to 32 bits as an input to the BSEL mux.
+The low-order 16 bits of the instruction need to be **sign**-extended to 32 bits as an input to the BSEL MUX.
 Sign-extension is easy in hardware, no extra components needed as you have known already when creating the shift+add component in PC Unit.
-Also, **Bit 31** of the branch-offset input to the ASEL mux should be set to `0`.
+Also, **Bit 31** of the branch-offset input to the ASEL MUX should be set to `0`.
 This means that the supervisor bit is **ignored** when doing address arithmetic for the `LDR` instruction.

 ### WDSEL Mux
-**Bit 31** of the PC+4 input to the **WDSEL** mux should connect to the highest bit of the PC Reg output, `ia31`, saving the current value of the supervisor whenever the value of the PC is saved by a branch instruction or trap.
+**Bit 31** of the PC+4 input to the **WDSEL** MUX should connect to the highest bit of the PC Reg output, `ia31`, saving the current value of the supervisor whenever the value of the PC is saved by a branch instruction or trap.

 {: .note}
 Please study the circuitry inside `lab4_aluwdsel.jsim` before proceeding to the next section.